ariatemplates/usermanual/src/latest/core/concepts/around_classes.md

-Most of the basic object-oriented concepts are detailed in [Javascript Classes](Javascript_Classes) article.
+Most of the basic object-oriented concepts are detailed in [javascript classes](javascript_classes) article.
 Let's focus on more advanced functionalities that will allow you to using patterns such as inheritance, interfaces or even observable objects.

 ## Inheritance, $extends

 Inheritance is a useful feature that Aria Templates makes easy to manage.
 You can reuse and extend an existing class quite simply.
-Just declare your child class as inherited from a parent one by using the <code>$extends</code> keyword.
+Just declare your child class as inherited from a parent one by using the `$extends` keyword.
 Like in Java programming language, multiple inheritance is not available.
 A single class can only inherit from one parent class.

 When your class inherit an another one, it then inherit from all properties, statics, constructor and destructor.

 * Base class

-<srcinclude lang="javascript" outdent="true">core/classes/Device.js</srcinclude>
+<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/core/classes/Device.js' defer></script>

 * Subclass

-<srcinclude lang="javascript" outdent="true">core/classes/Disk.js</srcinclude>
+<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/core/classes/Disk.js' defer></script>

 * Sample usage

-<srcinclude tag="execute" lang="javascript" outdent="true">core/classes/DevicesMain.js</srcinclude>
+<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/core/classes/DevicesMain.js' defer></script>

-In Aria Templates, any object inherit from <code>[aria.core.JsObject](http://ariatemplates.com/api/#aria.core.JsObject)</code>.
-Thus, your class automatically has access to several helpers coming from this parent root object, like for example logging methods: <code>[$logDebug()](http://ariatemplates.com/api/#aria.core.JsObject:$logDebug:method)</code>, <code>[$logWarn()](http://ariatemplates.com/api/#aria.core.JsObject:$logWarn:method)</code>, <code>[$logError()](http://ariatemplates.com/api/#aria.core.JsObject:$logError:method)</code>, and many more.
+In Aria Templates, any object inherit from [`aria.core.JsObject`](http://ariatemplates.com/api/#aria.core.JsObject).
+Thus, your class automatically has access to several helpers coming from this parent root object, like for example logging methods: [`$logDebug()`](http://ariatemplates.com/api/#aria.core.JsObject:$logDebug:method), [`$logWarn()`](http://ariatemplates.com/api/#aria.core.JsObject:$logWarn:method), [`$logError()`](http://ariatemplates.com/api/#aria.core.JsObject:$logError:method), and many more.

 ## Interfaces, $implements